 Erin holds a BA in Women's and Gender Studies and Human Geography from the University of British Columbia, and a JD from the University of Alberta with a specialization in Environmental Law.

-Erin started out at as a volunteer in 2014, balancing her studies with the handling of New Harvest's social media.
-An initial interest in animal law led Erin to the discovery of animal products made without animals, and she spent much of her time as a law student diving deep into the world of cellular agriculture.
+Erin started out at as one of New Harvest's first volunteers in 2014, balancing her studies with writing content and handling social media.
+Her long held interests in futurism, sustainability, and global catastrophic risk mitigation led Erin to the discovery of animal products made without animals, and she spent much of her time as a law student diving deep into the world of cellular agriculture.

 Following the completion of her law degree, she took on the role of Communications Director full-time, handling relations with media and making the science of cellular agriculture accessible to the public.
-Her prior experience includes an internship at Pivot Legal Society and many years working in special education at Eaton Arrowsmith School in Vancouver, Canada.
+Prior to working in cell ag, Erin spent time in legal advocacy at Pivot Legal Society and many years working in special education in Vancouver, Canada.

 Erin loves having grown up in the Pacific Northwest, yoga, dance, quoting Seinfeld, and watching bad reality TV.

 Daan is a molecular biologist and tissue engineer with diverse, hands-on laboratory experience in DNA sequencing, mass spectrometry, chromatography, cell culture and tissue engineering.